Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

 When are contracts available for students?

 - New Students: Only students admitted to the University are eligible to submit a housing contract.
-The first mailing of housing contract information for new Freshman fall entrants will be the end of January and thereafter daily after the student is admitted to UNL.
+The first email with Housing contract information for new Freshman fall entrants will be sent towards the end of January and thereafter daily after the student is admitted to UNL.
 If you are an incoming freshman the Admissions Office will advise us that you need a housing contract after you have paid the enrollment deposit.
 It is not necessary for you to contact our office directly.

 - Current Residents: Students currently living in the UNL Residence Halls will have contracts available for the following year in January.
 Summer Housing Contracts are available in early April.